Ayub Bridge: Construction work

 The rationale behind construction of this arc bridge over the Indus is rocks in the river bed which do not allow the pillars to withstand the constant flow and pressure of water for a long time.
 The construction phase of Ayub Bridge was interesting as first of all four huge cemented abutments, two on each side of the river banks, were made.
 These abutments have to bear weight of the arc.
 In arc bridges, construction work has to start simultaneously from both sides of the river.
+Its weight was distributed half on each side.

 Therefore, two half arches supporting the deck with cables were built which were joined as one, to the amusement of the people witnessing the activity.
 The engineer would climb up the arcs through a ladder every day to physically check the strength of hundreds of rivets used in the bridge.
 Rivet is a metal pin used for fastening two pieces of metal together.
 It was a frightening sight not only for us but also for others watching, with the mighty Indus flowing beneath.

 Ayub Bridge is a living example of a magnificent structure built with the joint efforts of engineers of Dorman Long and Company and the Pakistan Railways.
 It also reflects the passion and sincerity of the people at the helm of affairs of Railways at that time to bring about tangible improvements in the country's transportation systems.

 When the great steel Ayub arch was constructed (1960–1962), railway traffic was shifted from Lansdowne Bridge to it.
 About a hundred feet apart, the two bridges seem like one from a distance.
 The Ayub arch became the world's third longest railway arch span and the first bridge in the world to have "the railway desk slung on coiled wire rope suspenders."